Wednesday, July 2, 2025

 Regional Implications of Israel’s Ongoing War on Gaza

-Hosted by The Fares Center, this lecture featured Mouin Rabbani, a leading expert on Middle Eastern affairs, discussing the regional implications of Israel’s ongoing war on Gaza.
+On November 21, 2024, the Fares Center hosted Mouin Rabbani, a leading expert on Middle Eastern affairs, for a discussion on the regional implications of Israel’s ongoing war on Gaza.

-Drawing parallels with previous geopolitical crises, Rabbani underscored that the present conflict could trigger long-term political instability across the Arab world.
-He said that following the 1948 Palestine War (the Nakba), Arab states endured a decade of internal upheaval, marked by coups, mass protests, and regime changes, culminating in the 1958 overthrow of Iraq’s Hashemite monarchy.
-Today, he said, the key distinction today is that Arab states are not militarily involved in Gaza, raising the question of whether this inaction will shield them from domestic repercussions or, conversely, render them more vulnerable to internal dissent.
+Drawing parallels with previous geopolitical crises, Mr. Rabbani underscored that the present conflict could trigger long-term political instability across the Arab world.
+He pointed to the aftermath of the 1948 War that led to the Nakba, noting that Arab states endured a decade of internal upheaval, marked by coups, mass protests, and regime changes, culminating in the 1958 overthrow of Iraq’s Hashemite monarchy.
+Today, he said, the key distinction is that Arab states are not militarily involved in Gaza, raising the question of whether this inaction will shield them from domestic repercussions or, conversely, render them more vulnerable to internal dissent.
 He posited that Arab publics may, in the long term, hold their governments accountable not for losing a war, but for failing to intervene altogether.

-Considering Israel’s strategic objectives in Gaza, Rabbani argued that Israel’s long-term approach in Gaza bears strong resemblance to its 2002 military strategy in the West Bank during the Second Intifada.
-He described Operation Defensive Shield (2002) which saw Israeli forces dismantle Palestinian militant structures in the West Bank and weaken the Palestinian Authority’s political and security grip.
+Considering Israel’s strategic objectives in Gaza, Mr. Rabbani argued that Israel’s long-term approach bears strong resemblance to its 2002 military strategy in the West Bank during the Second Intifada.
+He described Operation Defensive Shield which saw Israeli forces dismantle Palestinian militant structures in the West Bank and weaken the Palestinian Authority’s political and security grip.
 Following this operation, Israel withdrew without a formal ceasefire, instead implementing a strategy of sustained incursions and targeted military actions at will.
-He suggested that Israel seeks to replicate this model in Gaza, whereby Hamas’s governance and military capacity would be systematically dismantled; No formal ceasefire would be pursued, granting Israel the flexibility to intervene at any time; and a prolonged political vacuum would be left unfilled, ensuring Palestinian fragmentation.
+He suggested that Israel seeks to replicate this model in Gaza.
 He argued that this strategic framework explains Israel’s apparent disinterest in genuine ceasefire negotiations over the past year.

-Addressing the potential fate of the Palestinian Authority (PA) and the possible annexation of the West Bank, Rabbani argued that Israel no longer perceives the PA as a useful entity and may seek to further marginalize or dismantle it, rather than selecting a successor to Mahmoud Abbas.
-He said that while the PA has long served as a security subcontractor for Israel in the West Bank, its continued existence is increasingly seen as an impediment to Israel’s unilateral annexation plans.
+Addressing the potential fate of the Palestinian Authority (PA) and the possible annexation of the West Bank, Mr. Rabbani argued that Israel no longer perceives the PA as a useful entity and may seek to further marginalize or dismantle it.
+He claimed that, while the PA has long served as a security subcontractor for Israel in the West Bank, its continued existence is increasingly seen as an impediment to Israel’s unilateral annexation plans.
 Should formal annexation proceed, he predicted strong rhetorical condemnation from the Arab League but little substantive action.
-Calling into consideration the Arab League’s position on West Bank annexation, he noted that while the West Bank remains internationally recognized as Palestinian territory, there is no indication that Arab states would take significant action to prevent Israeli annexation.
-Given the muted Arab response to Israel’s actions in Gaza, he said a similar pattern could be expected in the event of formal West Bank annexation.

-Rabbani concluded by emphasizing that Israel sees the present conflict as an opportunity to reshape the regional balance of power, akin to its 1967 military victory.
-However, Hezbollah’s resilience and regional uncertainty may prevent Israel from achieving its objectives.
-He said that the Palestinian Authority is increasingly irrelevant, and Israeli annexation of the West Bank remains a serious possibility.
-And that U.S. policy has evolved towards tacit support for Israel’s strategic realignment, though long-term American interests in regional stability may ultimately constrain this support.
+Mr. Rabbani concluded by emphasizing that Israel views the present conflict as an opportunity to reshape the regional balance of power, akin to its 1967 military victory.
+However, he noted that regional uncertainty may prevent Israel from achieving its objectives.